 No electronic nominations and acceptances will be permitted/accepted.

-When nominated, candidates must indicate their consent to serve if elected, with the requirement that they shall obtain the written verification of enrollment in a nursing program and grade point average of 2.5 or higher from their dean/directorstanding.
+When nominated, candidates must indicate their consent to serve if elected, with the requirement that they shall obtain the written verification of enrollment in a nursing program from their dean/director and be in good academic standing.
 However, a consultant may obtain verbal or electronic verification in an emergency situation.
 This verification must be followed up with written verification to the current president within one (1) week. (rationale: policy changed to eliminate GPA requirements)

-Candidates must maintain a 2.5 or higher grade point average during the term of office.
-In the event that the school does not calculate GPA using a standardized 4.0 scale, students may submit an official grading scale from their school to prove eligibility. (rationale: policy changed to eliminate GPA requirements)
+Candidates must be in good academic standing during the term of office., students may submit an official grading scale from their school to prove eligibility. (rationale: policy changed to eliminate GPA requirements)

 No candidate may run for two positions.